locationtech/jts/doc/TOOLS.md

 ## TestBuilder

-The TestBuilder is a GUI application which allows creating and visualizing geometry, and executing JTS functions.
+The TestBuilder is a GUI application which allows creating, editing and visualizing geometries, and executing JTS functions on them.

 * Run (from project root):